Updated

 |

-First offense Probation and a suspended sentence, which may include up to 1 year in jail.
-If the defendant has two or more prior felony convictions, the judge may impose 1 to 4 years in prison and up to $5,000 in fines (at the judge’s discretion).
+Motor vehicle | First offense Probation and a suspended sentence, which may include up to 1 year in jail.
+If you have two or more prior felony convictions, the judge may impose 1 to 4 years of prison time and up to $5,000 in fines (at the judge’s discretion).
 Subsequent offense Category D felony:

 |

-*Burglary is always a category B felony if the defendant had a firearm or other deadly weapon at any time during the commission of the crime or before leaving the structure or motor vehicle.
+*Burglary is always a category B felony in the state of Nevada if you had a firearm or other deadly weapon at any time during the commission of the crime or before leaving the structure or motor vehicle.
 The penalties include 2 to 15 years in prison and up to $10,000 in fines (at the judge’s discretion). |

 Defenses